Fortress

 Introduction

-One of the most emblematic sights on the fortress is the drunken clock on the upper platform.
-Check it out.
-Can you tell what time it is?
-The secret is that the hands have switched places.
-The small one shows the minutes and the big one - hours.
-If you were a sailor looking at this watch from a distance this would make much more sense, wouldn’t it?
+One of the most iconic sights at the fortress is the "drunken clock" located on the upper platform.
+Be sure to check it out!
+The unique feature of this clock is that its hands have switched places: the smaller hand indicates the minutes, while the larger hand shows the hours.
+If you were a sailor viewing this clock from a distance, it would make much more sense, wouldn’t it?

-Tired of thinking about the passage of the time?
-Take a stroll.
-The time has stopped here in the 18th century.
-Not much has changed since then.
-In the City museum you will discover who has conquered this fortress before you: Neolithic people, Celts, Romans, Huns, medieval empires, the Habsburgs, the Turks…
+If you're tired of thinking about the passage of time, take a stroll.
+It feels like time has stood still here since the 18th century, and not much has changed since then.
+In the City Museum, you'll discover the various civilizations that have this fortress over the years, including Neolithic people, Celts, Romans, Huns, medieval empires, the Habsburgs, and the Turks.

-Feeling artistic or dreamy?
-Go to one of the numerous art ateliers and galleries, to the Observatory or The Academy of the Arts.
+Feeling artistic or contemplative?
+Visit one of the many art studios and galleries, or head to the Observatory or the Academy of Arts for inspiration.

 History

-Petrovaradin fortress is where the Austrian general Eugene of Savoy defeated twice bigger army of the Ottoman Empire (120,000) led by grand vizier Damad Ali Pasha, in 1716.
-During the First Serbian Uprising, two canons were secretly smuggled to rebels in Belgrade .
-On 12 June 1849, at the time of the Revolution from the fortress the Hungarian army opened fire on the counter-revolutionary army, which was located in Novi Sad.
-The bombing caused the withdrawal of the army.
-The population fled and the city was almost totally destroyed in a fire that engulfed him.
+The Petrovaradin Fortress is historically significant as it was the site where the Austrian General Eugene of Savoy defeated an Ottoman Empire army that was nearly twice its size, numbering around 120,000 soldiers, led by Grand Vizier Damad Ali Pasha in 1716.
+During the First Serbian Uprising, two cannons were secretly smuggled to the rebels in Belgrade.
+On June 12, 1849, during the Revolution, the Hungarian army opened fire from the fortress on the counter-revolutionary army located in Novi Sad.
+This bombardment forced the withdrawal of the counter-revolutionary forces.
+Consequently, the local population fled, and the city was almost completely destroyed by a fire that engulfed it.

-During the XX century the fortress went through several critical moments when it was saved from certain destruction.
-After World War II the fortress was protected as a historical monument and pass under the civil administration.
-To date, almost all facilities that were built during the eighteenth century have been preserved so it represents one of the largest, best preserved and finest examples of military architecture of the eighteenth century.
+Throughout the 20th century, the fortress faced several critical moments where it was saved from certain destruction.
+After World War II, it was designated as a historical monument and came under civil administration.
+Today, nearly all the structures built during the 18th century have been preserved, making it one of the largest and best-preserved examples of military architecture from that era.

-Today, the fortress is historical, cultural and artistic center with numerous studios of local artists.
-Novi Sad City Museum, the Historical Archives of Novi Sad, Academy of Arts, Astronomical Observatory, several equestrian and archery clubs, a hotel and many restaurants, bars and discotheques are located at the fortress.
+Today, the fortress serves as a historical, cultural, and artistic center, housing numerous studios for local artists.
+It is home to the Novi Sad City Museum, the Historical Archives of Novi Sad, the Academy of Arts, and an Astronomical Observatory.
+Additionally, the fortress features several equestrian and archery clubs, a hotel, as well as many restaurants, bars, and nightclubs.